myriel-io/vectorsearch/docs/posts/gpt-is-dead.md

 ## The general-purpose LLM for enterprises

-In Qdrant's first year of selling Enterprise services, we discovered the importance of open-source in business.
+In my first year of working with enterprise services for vector databases, I learned how valuable open-source is for business.

 > The use cases are not that complex - **but the data must stay private**.

-Though our [**Qdrant Cloud SaaS**](https://cloud.qdrant.io/) is well known by this point, many users opt for [**Hybrid Cloud offering**](/hybrid-cloud/), mostly due to compliance conflicts.
+Though Database as a Service is well known by this point, many users opt for **Bring Your Own Cloud offerings**, mostly due to compliance conflicts.

 This is why I believe that DeepSeek-V3 is the heavy hitter for 2025.
 We are **in the world of production** now and GenAI systems built with OS components are about to start scaling.
 They will cost a lot of money.